 What Is a Mutual Fund's Beta?

-Mutual Funds Beta Definition and Example
+Mutual Fund Beta Definition and Examples

-Application of Mutual Fund Beta
+How to Use Mutual Fund Beta

-Beta is a statistical measure that can be quite useful for diversification and advanced risk/volatility measurement purposes but Beta is not necessary to build a great portfolio of mutual funds.
+Beta is a statistical measure that can be quite useful for diversification and advanced risk/volatility measurement purposes.
+However it's not necessary to use beta in the process of choosing mutual funds.
 The overall risk of a given portfolio is determined by its unique asset allocation (how you mix various types of funds together).